swarch-2f-rootly/2f/Prototype_3/network_segmentation/README.md

    - Can potentially bypass application-level authentication
    - Represents a breach of the network perimeter

-2. **Connection Refused (Denial)**: An immediate rejection occurs due to no process listening or firewall rules
+2. **Connection Refused (Denial)**: An immediate rejection occurs due to no process listening or filtering rules
    - No service is listening on the requested port
    - Port mapping does not exist
    - Represents successful network isolation

 3. **Timeout (Denial)**: No response is received within the standard time limit
-   - Traffic is dropped by firewall or routing rules
+   - Traffic is dropped by filtering or routing rules
    - Represents partial security measure

 The system/network tools must accurately **Log the Network Access Outcome** for every external attempt, enabling measurement and validation.